 I both want to positively and don't want to negatively, tell all innocents, "This is what I was doing the moment you needed me."

 Gwendolyn Downing, LPC

 Gwen (she/hers) wherever she resides, identifies as part of all.
 She is a leader, advocate, developer, and trainer.
 She is the originator and Director of the Connect All initiative.
-She is currently a Senior Training Coordinator at the University of Oklahoma's National Resource Center for Youth Services; and a member of the Oklahoma Coalition of Advocates for Behavioral Health, International Initiative for Mental Health Leadership and the International Initiative for Disability Leadership; the American Professional Society on the Abuse of Children, and UNA-USA.
+She is self-employed.
+She is also an occasional employee of the University of Oklahoma's National Resource Center for Youth Services; a member of the Oklahoma Coalition of Advocates for Behavioral Health, the International Initiative for Mental Health Leadership and the International Initiative for Disability Leadership; and the American Professional Society on the Abuse of Children.
 Prior experiences include: 2022 official UNA-USA representative at the 66th Commission on the Status of Women; 2021 co-author of the Oklahoma Crisis Line handbook for Domestic Violence, Sexual Assault, Stalking, and Trafficking Advocacy; former Manager of Hope and Resilience for the Oklahoma Department of Mental Health and Substance Abuse Services; and a former member of the National Child Traumatic Stress Network's Steering Committee.